c2nes/qrono/README.md

   (integer) dequeued-count
 ```

 Returns statistics for the `queue` including the number of _pending_ and _dequeued_ values.
-The pending count includes dequeued values.
+The sum of these values is the total size of the queue.
+The _pending_ count includes values whose deadlines lie in the future.